-The Chinese economy underwent a very rapid process of growth and structural transformation in the last four decades, at a rate probably faster than those experienced by any country at any stage of their history.
+The Chinese economy underwent a process of very rapid growth and structural transformation in roughly the last four decades, at a rate probably faster than those experienced by any country at any stage of their history.
 After giving a quick review of some key facts, this topic will provide an overview of the issues involved:

-- a) Why China achieved such rapid progress, and what factors were possibly responsible for it; - b) What role the economic reforms and opening up (begun roughly 40 years ago) played; - c) What foundations were laid in the prior period of 1949-78, the first thirty years of the People's Republic; - d) Internationally, what role the new wave of globalization and fast expanding global production networks in recent decades have played.
+- a) Why China achieved such rapid progress, and what possible factors were responsible for it; - b) What role the economic reforms and opening up (begun roughly 40 years ago) played; - c) What foundations were laid in the prior period of 1949-78, i.e. the first thirty years of the People's Republic; - d) Internationally, what role the new wave of globalization and rapid expansion of global production networks in recent decades have played.

 In-depth exploration into these issues is a key objective of this course.
-It is hoped that, by the end of the course, each student will be able to decide what they think are the key lessons and experiences, and which of them, if any, would be transferable to other developing countries.
+It is hoped that, at the end of the course, each student will be able to decide what they think are the key lessons and experiences, and which of them, if any, would be transferable to other developing countries.